benjamineskola/shfmt.novaextension/README.md

 ### Options

 There are three extension options available to configure: executable path, command arguments, and format on save.
-By default, the executable path is `/usr/local/bin/shfmt`, with no additional arguments, and formatting on saving is on.
+By default, the executable is searched for in the PATH, with no additional arguments, and formatting on saving is on.

 There are also a number of formatting options to configure: indentation size, POSIX compatibility, and simplification mode.
 All of these default to the Shfmt